eaton-lab/eaton-lab.github.io/_posts/articles/2019-06-24-setup-jupyterhub.md

 ---
 layout: post
-title: "Host a jupyterhub server on a static lab website"
+title: "Hosting a jupyterhub server on a static website"
 author: Deren
 categories: articles
 excerpt: "For workshops, assignments, and demonstrations"